awsdocs/aws-kms-developer-guide/doc_source/create-keys.md

 **Learn more:**
 + To create an asymmetric KMS key for encryption or signing, see [Creating asymmetric KMS keys](asymm-create-key.md)\.
-+ To create a KMS key with imported key material \("bring your own key"\), see [Create a AWS KMS key with no key material](importing-keys-create-cmk.md)\.
++ To create a KMS key with imported key material \("bring your own key"\), see [Create an AWS KMS key with no key material](importing-keys-create-cmk.md)\.
 + To create a multi\-Region primary key or replica key, see [Creating multi\-Region keys](multi-region-keys-create.md)\.
 + To create a KMS key in a custom key store \([key material origin](concepts.md#key-origin) is Custom Key Store \(CloudHSM\)\), see [Creating KMS keys in a Custom Key Store](create-cmk-keystore.md)\.
-+ To use an AWS CloudTrail template to create a KMS key, see [AWS::KMS::Key](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-kms-key.html) in the *AWS CloudFormation User Guide*\.
++ To use an AWS CloudFormation template to create a KMS key, see [AWS::KMS::Key](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-kms-key.html) in the *AWS CloudFormation User Guide*\.
 + To determine whether an existing KMS key is symmetric or asymmetric, see [Identifying symmetric and asymmetric KMS keys](find-symm-asymm.md)\.
 + To use your KMS key programmatically and in command line interface operations, you need a [key ID](concepts.md#key-id-key-id) or [key ARN](concepts.md#key-id-key-ARN)\.
 For detailed instructions, see [Finding the key ID and key ARN](find-cmk-id-arn.md)\.
 + For information about quotas that apply to KMS keys, see [Quotas](limits.md)\.